FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

   version: 6.2.30
 ```

 This will create a cluster with 3 storage processes, 4 log processes, and 7 stateless processes.
-Each fdbserver process will be in a separate pod, and the pods will have names of the form `sample-cluster-$role-$n`, where `$n` is the instance ID and `$role` is the role for the process.
+Each fdbserver process will be in a separate pod, and the pods will have names of the form `sample-cluster-$role-$n`, where `$n` is the process group ID and `$role` is the role for the process.

 You can run `kubectl get foundationdbcluster sample-cluster` to check the progress of reconciliation.
 Once the reconciled generation appears in this output, the cluster should be up and ready.
 After creating the cluster, you can connect to the cluster by running `kubectl exec -it sample-cluster-log-1 -- fdbcli`.